blippex/blippex.github.io/_posts/2013-08-01-introducing-blippex-firehose-api.markdown

 categories: updates
 ---

-Last week, when we released the [first database dump of Blippex](http://blippex.github.io/updates/2013/07/23/First-database-dump.html), [mgamache on Hackernews](https://news.ycombinator.com/item?id=6090659) said it would be great to have some kind of firehose API like Twitter has—a nearly realtime feed of the URLs indexed by Blippex.<!-- more -->
+Last week, when we released the [first database dump of Blippex](http://blippex.github.io/updates/2013/07/23/First-database-dump.html), [mgamache on Hackernews](https://news.ycombinator.com/item?id=6090659) said it would be great to have some kind of firehose API like Twitter has—a nearly realtime feed of the URLs indexed by Blippex.

 **We thought <em>"that's a pretty cool idea!"</em> and now present the Blippex Firehose API!**

 The Blippex Firehose API is streaming the URL and the title of every page that is getting indexed by Blippex, in near-realtime.
-We have decided to use [SockJS](https://github.com/sockjs/sockjs-client) to stream the data because it is the most used websocket library with direct websocket access and working fallbacks if you are, for example, behind a proxy-server, which is actively maintained.
+We have decided to use [SockJS](https://github.com/sockjs/sockjs-client) to stream the data because it is the most used websocket library with direct websocket access and working fallbacks if you are, for example, behind a proxy-server, which is actively maintained.<!-- more -->

 **Accessing the Blippex Firehose API**